Lel-Language/Lisp-esque-language/README.md

 (let x (+ 4 6))
 ```

-A variable can be modified using the the `mutate` keyword, though this is generally not advisable.
-In most circumstances it is better to either assign a new variable or use recursion to emulate a stateful variable.
+A variable can be modified using the the `mutate` keyword, though it should be avoided where possible.

 ```lisp
 (let count 1)